Sample Workplace Condolence Letter for a Death in a Coworker's Family

 In the case of a parent, a child, or a brother or sister, in addition to the sorrow that will permeate an employee's life for a period of time, the employee may have ongoing concerns and responsibilities that came to him or her with the death.

 Death is never easy and it can add a significant layer of responsibility to a coworker’s already full plate.
 It's an employer's responsibility to assist the employee to invest the time and energy needed to traverse these unknown territories.
-Leaves of absence, paid time off, and vacation time are all options.
+Leaves of absence, paid time off, and vacation time are all options you can offer the employee.

-I have written earlier about how to deal with grief and bereavement as an employer or coworker, eleven tips for dealing with workplace tragedies, and how to write a sympathy letter.
+In an earlier article, recommendations were made about how to deal with grief and bereavement as an employer or coworker, eleven tips for dealing with workplace tragedies, and how to write a sympathy letter.
 The sympathy letter sample was the official Human Resources response to an employee's mother's death.

 Here is a sample condolence letter for when a coworker loses a brother or sister.
 You are a coworker who wants to express sympathy and offer to help, so this letter is not the official condolence letter that Human Resources staff would send.